The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Definitions and background results

 Moreover, we shall also consider a related version of the above nontangential maximal function.
 This is denoted by $\tilde{N}_a$ and is defined using $L^2$ averages over balls in the domain $\Omega$.
-Specifically, given $u\in L^2_{loc}(\Omega;{\BBR}^{N})$ we set
+Specifically, we make the following definition.